-And everyone asked me how I created the wall and I explained that I used paint and FrogTape and then you told me you might need a little more explanation than that.
+And everyone asked me all about clever painted wall ideas and how I created the wall and I explained that I used paint and FrogTape and then you told me you might need a little more explanation than that.

 Today’s the day.

 All those years ago when your geometry teacher was trying to explain area and circumference and the Pythagorean Theorem, otherwise known as the fundamental relation between three sides of a right triangle, and you rolled your eyes and wondered when you would ever use any of this stuff.

 Welcome to the wonderful world of math disguised as a hexagon wall.

 Here’s the DIY where we figured it all out.

 1. Start with a blank wall

 It’s painted one of my favorite white colors by Sherwin Williams called Alabaster.